Rabbits are brilliant and enjoy learning new things.

-Rabbits love to hop around, there's no secret about that.
-However, enthusiastic rabbit owners in Europe take these talents for hopping and jumping very seriously.
-They harness these natural talents and teach their pet bunnies to show jump and it has become a favourite sport in many countries of the world – including the UK.
+Rabbits love to hop around, there’s no secret about that.
+However, enthusiastic rabbit owners in Europe and America take these talents for hopping and jumping seriously.
+They harness these natural talents and teach their pet bunnies to show jump and it has become a favorite sport in many countries of the world.

-It all started back in the eighties, when in Sweden bunnies were seen to bounce their way around show jumping courses and the trend soon found its way to Europe.
-The courses were naturally quite small jumps but they did vary in height and length.
-Some rabbits became the 'superstars of the bunny world' winning all the competitions they were entered in.
+It all started back in the 80’s when bunnies in Sweden were seen bouncing their way around show jumping courses and the trend soon found its way to Europe.
+The courses were naturally quite small jumps, but they varied in height and length.
+Some rabbits became the ‘superstars of the bunny world’ winning all the competitions in which they were entered.

 Rabbits can jump pretty high – around two feet in fact which is 60 cms.
 The world record for a rabbit high jump is currently at 99.5 cms.

-Rabbits also compete against each other in the long jump and the current world record for the longest rabbit jump is currently a whopping 3 metres!
+Rabbits also compete against each other in the long jump and the current world record for the longest rabbit jump is a whopping 3 meters!